Inexpensive Boston hotels can save you a ton of money - and still give you a high-quality vacation and travel experience.

 Visitors love or hate the Milner Hotel.
 Built in 1877 and one of the country's oldest continuously operating hotels, the Milner has a terrific location at the edge of the Theatre District, close to many wonderful restaurants.

-Most rooms are small and fairly basic.
+The catch: Most rooms are small and fairly basic.
 Service gets mixed reviews.
 If you like luxury touches or updated decor or concierge service, you should stay elsewhere.
 However, if you like the convenient location and don't care about aesthetics or amenities, you'll love the Milner's bargain rates.

 Boston hotel rates vary for so many reasons.
 Time of the year and day of the week top the list.
 For example, you'll almost always find better rates during January than July.